Dwight Peck's personal website

 It's a miracle.
-A pleasant albeit bearded face (left), but when you move an inch to the left, or to the right -- it's the Turin shroud.
+A pleasant albeit bearded face (left), but when you move an inch to the left, or to the right -- it's the Turin Shroud.
 Or some similar holy shroud.
-(I used to have baseball cards that could do this.)
+(I used to have baseball cards that could do this trick.)

 Old Testament Bible stories -- we always look for the funniest tales.
 The stained glass here is nicely done, but this is the work of the Maison Lorins in the 1880s.